-As of December 31, 2021, the weighted-average remaining contractual life of exercisable options was 4.8 years.
-The total intrinsic value of options exercised during 2021, 2020 and 2019 was approximately \$5.19 million, \$0.04 million and \$1.0 million, respectively.
+As of December 31, 2022, the weighted-average remaining contractual life of exercisable options was4.1 years.
+The total intrinsic value of options exercised during 2022, 2021 and 2020 was approximately \$0.3 million, \$5.19 million and \$0.04 million, respectively.
+F-47

-The Company used the Black-Scholes option-pricing model to determine the fair value of options granted during 2021 and 2020.
-No options were granted during 2019.
+The Company used the Black-Scholes option-pricing model to determine the fair value of options granted during 2022, 2021 and 2020.
 The following assumptions were applied in determining the options' fair value on their grant date: